TanayP99/Data-Viz-Portfolio/final_project_TanayParikh.md

 5. Call to Action:
 It’s not as hard as it seems!
 Just 30 minutes of movement—whether at home or outdoors—can make a huge difference.
 Start small, stay consistent, and reclaim your well-being.

+## Sketches

+## Method and medium
+For implementing my project, I will be utilizing the following tools:

+Shorthand: To craft and present my story narrative in a clear and engaging way.
+Tableau and DataWrapper: For designing interactive and impactful data visualizations.
+Canva: To create custom visuals that align seamlessly with my story arc.
+Additionally, I plan to incorporate reference graphics, such as explanatory charts, to help the audience quickly grasp the key takeaways from the data.